bacpop/BacQuerya-processing/README.md

 * ```attribute```: Retrieve assembly sequences, functional annotations or assembly statistics (specified as ```genomes```, ```annotation``` or ```assembly-stats```).
 * ```email```: An email address to specify for Entrez programmatic access.
 * ```output```: Output directory name for retrieved attributes.
 * ```threads```: Number of threads for retrieval.
 Entrez allows up to 3 queries/second without an API key and 10 queries/second with an API key.
-To specify an API key, see **Adding secrets**.
+To specify an API key, see **Local instances of BacQuerya**.

 **Equivalent shell command**:
 ```